nhsbsa/nhsbsa-digital-playbook/src/accessibility-statement.md

 ## Preparation of this accessibility statement

-This statement was prepared on 7 October 2025.
-It was last reviewed on 7 October 2025.
+This statement was prepared on 4 December 2025.
+It was last reviewed on 4 December 2025.

 This website was has not yet been tested.